-The lab employs psychophysiological methods such as electroencephalograph (EEG), eye-tracking and transcranial doppler (TCD), along with cognitive testing.
+The lab is part of UniSA's Behaviour-Brain-Body Research Centre (BBB) and employs psychophysiological methods such as electroencephalograph (EEG), eye-tracking and transcranial doppler (TCD), along with cognitive testing.
 We are located on the Magill UniSA campus.

 Like us on Facebook so you never miss a news update from CAIN!
 Alternatively, you can scroll through our Facebook feed below.